IvanPrus95827/whatsapp-bot/README.md

 ## Features

 - **Automatic Group Detection**: Finds all WhatsApp groups containing "pilates" in their name (case insensitive)
+- **Group Age Safety Filter**: Only monitors groups older than 30 days to prevent account bans from interacting with newly created groups
 - **AI Message Analysis**: Uses Google Gemini AI to analyze messages and detect when members complete their weekly training
 - **Weekly Tracking**: Tracks completion status for each member per week
 - **Saturday Reports**: Automatically sends reports every Saturday at 8 AM (Ireland timezone)